ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 -  the HTTP line must specify a pool name

 -  a terminal pool of the same name should be defined; only the pool is needed, not the predefined pseudo- terminals that are normaly defined alongside a pool.
 The terminal and printer pseudo-terminals will be automatically generated using the pool as a template together with the relay name specified in the ForceLUNAME parameter of the URL.

 The ForceLUNAME=luname parameter in the URL is valid only for transactions which specify TERMINAL=$LINE$ when attached to a line which has an associated terminal pool.

 An example of a line with non-predefined LU names is shown below.

-2.4.1.3.1 Examples
+**Examples**

     In this example the transaction whose external name is IMS defined under entry point CLIWHOST.
 The terminal prefix in the transaction definition is $LINE$:

 |image12|

-*Fig. 12 - Transaction definition using non-predefined LU names*
+*Transaction definition using non-predefined LU names*

 The definition of line C-HTTP on port 41002 specifies \*MYPOOL as the line pool name:

 |image13|

-*Fig. 13 - HTTP line definition using non-predefined LU names*
+*HTTP line definition using non-predefined LU names*

 The definition of the terminal pool \*MYPOOL contains mask characters in the “Relay” and “2nd relay” fields.
 When a terminal is dynamically created, each “=” sign is substituted by the corresponding character in the ForceLUNAME parameter of the URL:

 |image14|

-*Fig. 14 - Terminal pool definition using non-predefined LU names*
+*Terminal pool definition using non-predefined LU names*

 ..note: